newnewnewgen/newnewnewgen/README.md

 - 👋 Hi, I’m Newgen
-- 👀 I’m interested in cool things
+- 👀 I’m interested in building things to help others!
-- 🌱 I’m currently learning about product management
+- 🌱 I’m currently learning about product management!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 newnewnewgen/newnewnewgen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.